elldeeone/rusty-kaspa/udp/docs/digest-wire-format.md

   will use a different domain string and version byte to avoid collisions.
 * Golden interoperability vectors (valid + tampered cases) live in `components/udp-sidechannel/tests/vectors.rs`.
 Producers must match these fixtures to be considered wire-format compatible.
+The suite includes:
+  - `snapshot_roundtrip` and `signature_valid_and_invalid_vectors` for the
+    happy-path Snapshot + Delta fixtures.
+  - `wrong_network_id_is_dropped` covering header-level tampering.
+  - `non_monotonic_epoch_vector_is_rejected` ensuring digests that regress the epoch are ignored even if they parse and verify successfully.